African divination: South Africa

-Impepo

-The initiating Inyanga first eats black impepo, to take away dimness from the inner sight, then white impepo.
-White impepo is used to maintain trueness of inner sight after the black impepo.
-Both are emetics.
-The Inyanga sleeps with black impepo (under the head) to make the dreams clear and true.

-Divining near Pretoria

 Within an area close to Pretoria, a divinater is known as a sangoma.

-West
+West Africa

 Benin

 Within Benin, individuals known as Ebo participate in divination, by interpretation of the past, and prediction of the future, by way and use of Osun.
 Osun is a force of spiritualness, which the Ebo possesses by harnessing power from the use of plants.

-The Lobi of Burkina Faso
+Burkina Faso

-P.Meyer studied divination within the Lobi.
+P. Meyer studied divination within the Lobi.
 A belief held by the Lobi is of behaviour which is deemed improper causing disharmony in a world which is harmonious, and the punishment of sickness, ignorance and death is made by God which is only alleviated by divination.
 The Lobi diviner is connected to a god known as a Wathil, and the Wathil is the diviners personal god.
 The Lobi diviner usually does not fulfill any other role than divination, and might see between five and twenty clients per day.
 The diviner is expected to not refuse anyone who wants a divination, if the diviner refuses then the Wathil expresses disapproval.
 The status afforded to the Lobi diviner depends upon the quality of the service provided only, which is, the status held corresponds to the accuracy of the divination.

+This ceremony requires a trained practitioner, who is called a diviner that assists in mediating the spiritual and physical world.
+Central to this ceremony are small sculpted figures known as baba which are arranged on the ground with utmost care before the ceremony.
+Divination among the Lobi people of southern Burkina Faso is a very spiritual practice with a major role in assisting individuals to deal with life's uncertainties.
+These carved images are more than mere works of art and are instead holy intermediaries that connect the human and spiritual worlds.
+In the divination session, the client seeking guidance sits with the diviner in an initiation ceremony.
+Both sit with hands clasped and pose their questions to unseen spirits.